amaanmithani/amaanmithani/README.md

 <tr>
 <td width="50%">
   <h3>Haven (Co-Founder & Founding Engineer)</h3>
-  <p>Engineered a privacy-first iOS app to analyze social media data and provide wellness insights.
+  <p>Engineered a privacy-first iOS app used by 300+ users to analyze social media data and provide wellness insights.
 I led our team to become a <b>Top 3 finalist out of 150+ teams</b> at the NYU Stern Entrepreneur Challenge.</p>
   <a href="https://github.com/amaanmithani/Haven_app"><b>Learn More ➡️</b></a>
 </td>
 <td width="50%">